shakurocom/TaskManager/README.md

 Operation should have `operationHash` defined if it's work rely only on it's options.
 Hash is used in `.willPerformOperation()` to construct dependencies.

 Dependencies between operations should be carefully considered. `.willPerformOperation()` should return already existing in queue (old) operation instead of a new one if both operations (old & new) are equal from business logic perspective.
-This will result in only single operation being executed with multiple completions.
+This will result in only single operation being executed with multiple completion callbacks.

 Each task (operation or group of operations) can have a `retryHandler` to perform a retry under specified conditions.
 It is a perfect tool if you are dealing with unreliable server.